0xriyadh/0xriyadh/README.md

 # About Me :
-I'm a young entrepreneur and a web developer.
+* I'm a young entrepreneur and a web developer.
-I'm currently working with the MERN stack.
+* I'm currently working with the MERN stack.
+* Styding in Computer Science and Engineering at BRAC University

 ## Reach me at - mahadihassanriyadh1@gmail.com